bchamberland/ReadMe/README.md

 Laying out:
 * My expectations of you.
 * Plans for our team, product, or company.
-* Our team or Citrix's operational processes.
+* Our team or Datto's operational processes.

 ### About me